The author completed his final year engineering project with the dsPic micro-controllers, gaining extensive insight in

 A microcontroller's C-language code may require optimization in certain advanced applications.
 This code optimization is practiced to reduce two crucial things:

-Microcontrollers can store limited data and instructions because of limited size of their RAM.
+- Code Size: Microcontrollers can store limited data and instructions because of the limited size of their RAM.
 Therefore the code needs to be optimized, so that the available instruction and data memory can be utilized in most efficient way.

-Microcontrollers are sequential devices which execute one instruction at a time.
+- Code Execution Times: Microcontrollers are sequential devices which execute one instruction at a time.
 Each assembly instruction consumes a certain number of clock cycles to execute itself.
 Therefore the code must be optimized to ensure that it performs the required task in least number of clock cycles or assembly instructions.
 The less clock cycles a code uses, the faster it runs.
-This means that application can run faster because processing times are minimized.
+This means that applications can run faster because processing times are minimized.

 This article presents tips and tricks which may be employed to reduce the size and execution time of a micro-controller code.